-Marley Weiner’s passion for Judaism, commitment to pluralism, enthusiasm for working with college students and the training she’s received at the Reconstructionist Rabbinical College help her connect with and inspire a diverse student population at Temple University in Philadelphia.
+Marley Weiner’s passion for Judaism, commitment to pluralism, enthusiasm for working with college students, and the training she’s received at the Reconstructionist Rabbinical College help her connect with and inspire a diverse student population at Temple University in Philadelphia.

-“What I care about is; are you interested in exploring Judaism?
+“What I care about is: are you interested in exploring Judaism?
 If so, then everybody is welcome,” said Weiner, one of eight RRC students given the opportunity to intern at campus Hillels.
 Generous donors to RRC help make these internships possible.
 (Two of the internships are currently funded by the host Hillels and not through RRC.)

-Weiner, who will graduate in June, is completing her second year as rabbinic intern at Hillel at Temple University, a diverse, urban campus in Philadelphia.
+Weiner, who will graduate in June, is completing her second year as the rabbinic intern for Hillel at Temple University, a diverse, urban campus in Philadelphia.
 One of her most profound encounters came early in her tenure.
-Weiner met a young, Temple student from a progressive Jewish background.
+Weiner met a Temple student from a progressive Jewish background.
 The student had traveled to Israel with an Orthodox group and wanted to incorporate new aspects into her Jewish identity – without necessarily becoming Orthodox.
 The student was also interested in exploring ethics and morality from a Jewish perspective.

 Rabbi Jacob Staub, Ph.D., professor of Jewish philosophy and theology, describes Mussar as “a Jewish practice of cultivating inner virtues (being loving, respectful, patient or humble) by undertaking incremental daily behaviors that gradually shift one's heart.
 The practice keeps one accountable by involving reporting monthly to a group and more frequently to a partner.”